kimba74/sandbox/src/main/java/org/soabridge/reference/general/concurrency/README.md

 `synchronized()` blocks.
 This approach allows for a finer locking granularity than the _Synchronized Methods_ by providing multiple, user-defined locks per Shared Object.
-As with _synchronized Methods_ _Intrinsic Locks_ are so called _Reentrant Locks_ meaning that once a Thread has acquired and currently owns it, the Thread can "reacquire" it either directly or indirectly when encountering another _synchronized_ block.
+As with _synchronized Methods_ _Intrinsic Locks_ are so called _Reentrant Locks_ meaning that once a Thread has acquired and currently owns it, the Thread can "reacquire" it either directly or indirectly when encountering another _synchronized_ block locked by the same _Intrinsic Lock_.

 [Example](ExampleLocked.java)